How to Update Your Slack Status

 May 11, 2026

-Click your profile picture in the top-right corner of Slack, then select "Update your status."
-Pick an emoji, write something short, and set a clear time if you want it to expire automatically.
+On desktop: Click your profile picture in the top-right corner, select "Update your status," pick an emoji, write something short, and set an expiration time.
 Hit Save.
+Slack also offers quick suggested statuses — In a meeting, Out sick, Vacationing, Working remotely — if you want something instant.

-A status without an expiration is a status that will eventually be wrong.
-You set "In a meeting" at 2pm, the meeting runs long, you jump straight into something else - and now it's 5pm and your status still says you're in a meeting.
-Nobody knows if that's true.
+A status without an expiration will eventually be wrong.
+You set "In a meeting" at 2pm, the meeting runs long, you jump into something else — and at 5pm your status still says you're in a meeting.
+Slack gives you quick options: 30 minutes, 1 hour, 4 hours, today, this week.
+Use them.
+It takes one extra second and saves a lot of confusion.

 A well-maintained status is a small thing that builds a lot of ambient trust on a distributed team.
 People know what you're up to without having to ask.